Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/09-middleware/09-test-client-fetchFromOneDisplay.md

 ```

 ### Quick Summary
+TODO: Explain this in bullets and more clearly.
 This is the same function as the one above it, only we use arrow functions instead of callbacks.
 You can see how much more simplified and easier to read this can be, saving us from potential "Callback Hell".
 Our function is doing the same thing.
 We're reaching out to an endpoint with a POST request.
 We add the appropriate headers.
 We are asking for a json response.
 We handle an error, if there is one.
 In the end we simply print the data to the console.

 <hr>